 2) Know the Signs.

--difficulty knowing how many of something there is (such as blocks)
+-difficulty knowing how much of something there is (such as blocks)

 -trouble learning time